Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 Because the first font looked "space-y", while legible.Tthe second font looked like the letters were skylines.
 Perfect!

-I've also written a detailed devlopment log about the whole process of creating this game: [[Devlog] Starry Skylines](/blog/boardgames/starry-skylines/devlog-starry-skylines)
+I've also written a detailed devlopment log about the whole process of creating this game: [(Devlog) Starry Skylines](/blog/boardgames/starry-skylines/devlog-starry-skylines)

 Wondering what a game looks like?
 Here are some of our test games.